BroadbandForum/obuspa/QUICK_START_GUIDE.md

 int AddMyObject(int group_id, char *path, int *instance) {
-    // return the instance number of the object created by the other executable in *instance
+    // return the instance number of the object created by the data model provider component in *instance
     // return USP_ERR_CREATION_FAILURE if the object could not be created }